Friday, September 8, 2017

 At first, you will think it's odd that I am posting about buying a house in my Catholic Journey blog.
 I am writing about it, because I believe it is another miracle that God has given me.

-I can't stand living with my parents anymore: the house is too messy, but my mother doesn't care and refuses to hire anyone to clean.
+I can't stand living with my parents anymore: the house is horribly messy and smelly because they have too many bad cats, but my mother doesn't care and refuses to hire anyone to clean.
 So, I have been praying that I could find a place to rent that is very close to them, because they are in their 90s, and I need to be able to watch over them.

 Every place I tried to rent fell through: they decided to rent to relatives...
 I was too late... no cats allowed... not all on one floor (arthritic knees!).